-Deadlines - Work towards achievement of most Outcomes will be completed during class time.
+Work towards achievement of most Outcomes will be completed during class time.
 However, some work will need to be completed outside of class time and submitted by a due date.
 Students must adhere to these deadlines or else they risk achieving a 'Not Satisfactory' for the Unit.

-Extensions - If your work has not been completed on time or is 'Not Satisfactory', the teacher will determine if the student has completed enough authenticatable coursework to a 'Satisfactory' standard in order for the student to receive an 'S'.
+If your work has not been completed on time or does not demonstrate satisfactory understanding of the outcome, the teacher will determine if the student needs to complete more authenticatable coursework to achieve a 'Satisfactory' standard in order for the student to receive an 'S'.
 If the student has not demonstrated an 'S' standard, the teacher will complete the indicative N process using Compass.
-The student will receive an opportunity to redeem this result in accordance with a strict deadline.
+The student will receive an opportunity to redeem this result in accordance with strict deadline.

-Disadvantage - If a student fails to complete the work due to medical or other extenuating circumstances, the student may apply for special provisions.
-This should be done by contacting the Senior School Program Manager and sub-school to ensure that the required documentation is completed.
+If a student fails to complete the work due to medical or other extenuating circumstances, the student may apply for special provisions.
+This should be done by contacting the Senior School team to ensure that the required documentation is completed.